Surfing in the Algarve: The Best Waves of South Portugal

 Sagres: Rugged Coastlines & Surfer’s Paradise

-Sagres is Lagos’ wilder, untamed cousin.
+Sagres is Lagos’ wilder, untamed cousin and is often called the surf capital of the Algarve, thanks to its prime location near the west coast and some of the top Algarve surf spots.
 This small village has only one main street, a handful of cozy restaurants, and a whole lot of raw beauty.
-The surrounding beaches are absolute surf heaven.
+The surrounding beaches are absolute surf heaven, with the west coast receiving powerful, direct Atlantic swells that make it highly reliable for surfing.

 Staying connected in Portugal is easy.
 I always travel with Saily, which lets you download an eSIM in minutes and stay connected as soon as you land.
 No roaming fees, no SIM card stress.